tennashi/vimalter/README.md

 * Please install or build the vim with `+serverclient` support.

 ## Vim8 `terminal-api` support
-Vim `terminal-api` support is partial.
+Vim `terminal-api` support is partial yet.
 * `--tab` is not supported.
 * No argument(i.e. you want to start editing an empty file in new buffer) is not supported.